sharplog/goldmark-table/README.md

 This is implemented basing on the [origin table extensionn code](https://github.com/yuin/goldmark/blob/master/extension/table.go).

 # Usage
-Just put the source file into your project, and use it as goldmark extension:
+Just put the source file 'goldmark_table.go' into your project, and use it as goldmark extension:
 ```go
 md := goldmark.New(
     goldmark.WithExtensions(utils.Table))